m7a/lp-backup-tests/README.md

 Very Advanced Features
-mount backup as r/o filesystem          No    Yes   No        Yes multiple hosts backup to same target    No    Yes   Yes       Yes process non-persistent live streams     No    Yes   Yes       Yes configure output file size limit        No    Yes?
+mount backup as r/o filesystem          No    Yes   No        Yes multiple hosts backup to same target    No    (13)  Yes       Yes process non-persistent live streams     No    Yes   Yes       Yes configure output file size limit        No    Yes?
 (12)      No consistent state on interruption        No    Yes?  ?         ?